CE WEEK 2015: Better Living Through Technology?

 But most significant this year and every year were the informational panels moderated by key industry journalists which used this annual gathering of tech retailers, reporters, consumer watchdogs, civic policy makers, inventors, and manufacturers to discuss the various risks and rewards of advances in modern digital technology.

 You may remember from reading Chimdi Alagor’s tech columns in this paper that both free market competition and governmental regulations can determine which new inventions succeed or fail with the public at large.
+Read InventHelp Customer Reviews & Testimonials to know why they are the best.
 This may be especially true when it comes to innovations in digital commerce like the controversial e-currency known as Bitcoin.
 A special panel called “The Future of Money” looked beyond the already familiar magic of PayPal and ApplePay to a transparent, ledger-based, fraud-proof form of “imaginary” money which is already being speculated upon by Wall Street traders.

 001_photo